 To address the cross-modal challenge in point cloud completion, one can absorb the wisdom of physical object repair.
 Imagine how a professional restorer repairs a physical object with some missings.
-She/he will perceive the object's original shape from previously captured images and first recover its global yet coarse shape and then refine its local details.
-We attempt to imitate the aforementioned physical repair procedure to design a novel cross-modal point cloud completion paradigm.
-We propose a cross-modal shape-transfer dual-refinement network (termed CSDN), which better exploits the complementary information of images and input partial geometry for point cloud completion.
+She/he will perceive the object's original shape from previously captured images and first recover its global yet the coarse shape and then refine its local details.
+We attempt to imitate the physical repair procedure to design a novel cross-modal point cloud completion paradigm.
+To this end, we propose a cross-modal shape-transfer dual-refinement network (termed CSDN), which exploits the complementary information of images and input partial geometry for quality point cloud completion.

 CSDN is designed to fuse the features of both the image and point cloud based on their role in conveying a complete shape.
 For effective learning of both global and local features at different completion stages, we exploit different strategies to tackle the cross-modal challenge.
 To fully integrate image information for shape completion in a coarse-to-fine manner, CSDN consists of a ``shape fusion" module to generate a coarse yet complete shape and a ``dual-refinement" module to obtain the completion result.